bobbingwide/thisis/readme.txt

 == Brief development history ==
 thisis is my third attempt to develop a theme using Full Site Editing.
 It's the first one where I tried to use the Site Editor to build the theme.

 Some of the templates and template parts that I build are exported to `.htm` files.
 Since the file extensions are not `.html` then these files will not be found by the Site Editor until manually renamed.

+Once again I've found the need to use shortcodes in template parts.
+The plugins upon which the template parts are dependent are:

+- oik
+- oik-fields
+- sb-children-block
+- sb-prevnext-block
+- sb-breadcrumbs-block
+- Yoast SEO

+The following plugins are also used during development:
+- oik-bwtrace
+- oik-clone
+- oik-types
+- oik-patterns

 == Copyright ==
 (C) Copyright Herb Miller, Bobbing Wide 2021